mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 # 03. SigmaOS APIs

 This tutorial helps you writing applications with SigmaOS by making you familiar with its main APIs.
-Applications using SigmaOS live in `cmd/user`.
-The root directory contains the support packages for the major applications: `mr` (a MapReduce Library), `hotel` and `socialnetwork` (two microservices based on DeathStarBench), `imgresized` (an image resizing service), and `kv` (a sharded key-value service).
+Applications (user procs) using SigmaOS live in `cmd/user`.
+The root directory contains the support packages for the major
+applications: `mr` (a MapReduce Library), `hotel` and `socialnetwork` (two microservices based on DeathStarBench), `imgresized` (an image resizing service), and `kv` (a sharded key-value service).
 The exercises below will help you get familiar with the SigmaOS APIs; the last one, exercise 4, puts the earlier exercises together into a simple application.

 ## Client-side libraries